 Invasive Non-native Plant Control: £20,000 over two years

-We will take direct action to tackle a very real threat to Dartmoor's environment and wildlife - the spread of non-native invasive plants.
-The funding will help us to build on successful trials and expand their scope to protect more habitats and involve more communities.
-We will concentrate our efforts on two species, Himalayan balsam and American skunk cabbage.
+We are taking direct action to tackle a very real threat to Dartmoor's environment and wildlife - the spread of non-native invasive plants.
+The funding has helped us to build on successful trials and expand their scope to protect more habitats and involve more communities.
+We are concentrating our efforts on two species, Himalayan balsam and American skunk cabbage.
 These species are closely associated with streams, rivers, wetlands and ponds - the same habitats in which Dartmoor's otter population thrive.

-Himalayan Balsam – We know from work elsewhere (e.g. River Tale in East Devon) that this is something we can tackle at a local community scale.
+We know from work elsewhere (e.g. River Tale in East Devon) that this is something we can tackle at a local community scale.
 A willing group of volunteers pulling up the plants before they flower can clear this plant in just 2 years.
 We are probably never going to eradicate this invader from an entire river catchment as large as the Dart or Tavy, but we can still make a difference in the upper tributaries.
-Moor Otters funding will enable us to initiate a two year programme of control in priority catchments.
+Moor Otters funding has enabled us to initiate a two year programme of control in priority catchments.

-American Skunk Cabbage – The presence of this plant on Dartmoor has been known for many years.
+The presence of this plant on Dartmoor has been known for many years.
 We have already taken action to control the plant at two locations, with the cooperation of the landowners, the local community and Moor than Meets the Eye landscape partnership.
-In 2018 we will work with land managers and local community volunteers to survey all accessible known sites, assess their threat and prioritise actions.
-We will use Moor Otters funding to offer advice and specialist help to control the plant at sites of high wildlife value.
-Moor Otters funding gives us the unique opportunity to deal with this problem plant before it gets any worse.
+In 2018 we worked with land managers and local community volunteers to survey all accessible known sites, assess their threat and prioritise actions.
+We are using Moor Otters funding to offer advice and specialist help to control the plant at sites of high wildlife value.

 Repairs to Erosion: £20,000 over two years